-The Credit Union leases land and building for its branches.
-These leases generally span a period of 5 years and include an option to renew the lease for an additional 5 years after the end of the initial contract term.
+The Credit Union leases land, building's and a vehicle for its branches.
+These leases generally span a period of 4 - 10 years and include an option to renew the lease for an additional 5 -15 years after the end of the initial contract term.